 (d) Exceptions.
 There is no privilege under this rule:

-(1) Furtherance of Crime or Fraud.
-If the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known to be a crime or fraud.
+(1) if the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known was a crime or fraud;

-(2) Claimants Through Same Deceased Client.
-As to a communication relevant to an issue between parties who claim through the same deceased client, regardless of whether the claims are by testate or intestate succession or by transaction inter vivos.
+(2) as to a communication relevant to an issue between parties who claim through the same deceased client, regardless of whether the claims are by testate or intestate succession or by transaction inter vivos;

-(3) Breach of Duty by a Lawyer or Client.
-As to a communication relevant to an issue of breach of duty by a lawyer to the client or by a client to the lawyer.
+(3) as to a communication relevant to an issue of breach of duty by a lawyer to the client or by a client to the lawyer;

-(4) Document Attested by a Lawyer.
-As to a communication relevant to an issue concerning an attested document to which the lawyer is an attesting witness.
+(5) as to a communication relevant to an issue concerning an attested document to which the lawyer is an attesting witness;

-(5) Joint Clients.
-As to a communication relevant to a matter of common interest between or among two or more clients if the communication was made by any of them to a lawyer retained or consulted in common, when offered in an action between or among any of the clients.
+(6) as to a communication relevant to a matter of common interest between or among two or more clients if the communication was made by any of them to a lawyer retained or consulted in common, when offered in an action between or among any of the clients; or

-(6) Public Officer or Agency.
-As to a communication between a public officer or agency and its lawyers unless the communication concerns a pending investigation, claim, or action and the court determines that disclosure will seriously impair the ability of the public officer or agency to process the claim or conduct a pending investigation, litigation, or proceeding in the public interest.
+(7) as to a communication between a public officer or agency and its lawyers unless the communication concerns a pending investigation, claim, or action and the court determines that disclosure will seriously impair the ability of the public officer or agency to act upon the claim or conduct a pending investigation, litigation, or proceeding in the public interest.